blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 </div>

 Three-way quicksort can be adapted to work on a per-character basis similar to MSD.
-The advantages of this are that the algorithm doesn't use extra space --- unlike MSD --- and that the number of sub-arrays per recurse is bounded at three.
+The advantages of this are that the algorithm doesn't use extra space---unlike MSD---and that the number of sub-arrays per recurse is bounded at three.

 A direct result of only splitting into three sub-arrays is that more data movements are required to get elements into their correct position compared to MSD.
 However, three-way quicksort's three-way splits adapt well to handling equal keys, keys with small arrays, and keys that fall into a small range.